danivegamx/gmapp/README.md

 Isolated module to handle *render* methods.

-### reactify

-A jsx transformer with ES6 support to compile executable JS code.

-### browserify

-Toolkit to split React's components in different files as **modules**.

-### watchify

-Tool for 'watch' or 'listen' all the changes on the pre-compilation phase.

-### uglify-js

-Tool to minify all the code and to take it to production-grade mode.

 ### stylus & nib

 CSS pre-processing engine and mixin set to handle styles across browsers, solving compatibility issues.